JaqiKal/pixavibe/README.md

 <details>
 <summary>List of content</summary>
 <br>
-Throughout the development of Pixavibe, a variety of resources have been utilized to ensure the platform is robust, user-friendly, and engaging.
+Throughout the development of Pixavibe, we utilized a variety of resources to ensure the platform is robust, user-friendly, and engaging.
 Below is a list of documentation, blogs, tutorials, and guides that have been instrumental in crafting the features and functionality of Pixavibe:

 - Logo used was created at [Looka](https://looka.com/dashboard)
 - [React Multiselect dropdown](https://www.npmjs.com/package/multiselect-react-dropdown), this library is used for handling hashtags.
 It helps keep the codebase cleaner and more maintainable.